 And it's not just the numbers that make foreign buyers so important to the Spanish Property market.
 They spend more too and in some locations a lot more.
 Typically, foreign buyers pay more per square metre than the average for domestic buyers and the latest statistics show this trend continued in 2024.
-As a result, the average spend by a foreign buyer in 2024 was €2,306pm2, 37.7% higher than the domestic average of €1,686pm2.
-However, foreign buyers in Andalucía spent even more, paying an average €2,515 pm2, an increase of 11.7% compared with 2023.
+As a result, the average spend by a foreign buyer in 2024 was $\in 2,249 \text{ pm}^2$, 37.6% higher than the domestic average of $\notin 1,1659 \text{ pm}^2$.

-All the overseas buyer hotspots in Spain saw increases in the average amount paid by foreigners per square metre in 2024.
-In the case of Andalucía, if we make the comparison with just before the pandemic we see that overseas buyers are paying 41% more per square metre in Andalucía now than back then.
+All the overseas buyer hotspots saw increases in the average amount paid by foreigners per square metre.
+In the case of Andalucía, if we make the comparison against the previous high in 2019, just before the pandemic, we see that, on average, overseas buyers were paying 36.7% more per square metre in Andalucía in 2024.